winglang/wing/rfcs/epic-user-journey-is-tracked.md

 **Status:** _RFC_

-# EPIC - User Journey is Tracked
+# Epic - User Journey is Tracked

 To learn more about the origin of this EPIC, please visit [The Community is the Product](/rfcs/the-community-is-the-product.md) document
 The Goal of this EPIC is to be able to tell in a glance, how many people have been exposed to wing, how many signup for preview, how many joined, how many used wing and how many contributed to wing.